-Some proposals would keep INS intact and create two separate bureaus for the service and enforcement functions.33 Because the Attorney General has broad authority to administer immigration laws, the Administration maintains it can implement this reorganization plan without legislation.
+Some proposals would have kept INS intact and created two separate bureaus for the service and enforcement functions.38 Because the Attorney General has broad authority to administer immigration laws, the Administration maintained it could implement this reorganization plan without legislation.

-Proposals that would keep INS intact create separate chains of command and, in theory, enhance managerial accountability.
+Proposals that would have kept INS intact and created two separate bureaus would, in theory, enhance managerial accountability.
 Both bureaus would report to the same centralized head, the INS Commissioner.
-Roles would be more clearly defined as the functions would be separated, which would provide less opportunity for personnel to perform both functions.34 And, some critics assert that keeping INS intact but separating its functions, could provide for a better coordination and sharing of efforts between the bureaus.
+The bureaus' roles would be more clearly defined as the functions would be separated, which would provide less opportunity for personnel to perform both functions.39 And, some critics asserted that keeping INS intact but separating its functions, could provide for a better coordination and sharing of efforts between the bureaus.
 The ease of obtaining information from the opposite bureau would be strengthened under this type of organizational structure.
-Opponents argue, however, that it is not clear how such a proposal would improve some of INS's longstanding systemic issues such as weak management controls and antiquated database systems as well as the fragmentation of some functions across INS and other agencies.
+Opponents argued, however, that it is not clear how such a proposal would improve some of INS's longstanding systemic issues such as weak management controls and antiquated database systems as well as the fragmentation of some functions across INS and other agencies.